ag-grid/ag-grid/charts-community-modules/ag-charts-angular/projects/ag-charts-angular/README.md

 ## Contributing

 AG Charts is developed by a team of co-located developers in London.
-If you want to join the team check out our [jobs board](https://www.ag-grid.com/ag-grid-jobs-board/?utm_source=ag-charts-readme&utm_medium=repository&utm_campaign=github) or send your application to info@ag-grid.com.
+If you want to join the team check send your application to info@ag-grid.com.

 ## License